justeattakeaway/fozzie-components/packages/components/organisms/f-cookie-banner/README.md

 `f-cookie-banner` has its own styles which are scoped to the component using CSS modules to prevent conflicts with existing styles on the page.

+The component is also using utility css styles from [fozzie](https://github.com/justeat/fozzie/) package.
+You need to make sure to `@include trumps-utilities();` mixin to your application styles if you use beta version of fozzie package (>= v5.0.0-beta.0).
+If you are using main version (v4.X.X) styles should come out of the box.

 ## Development

 Start by cloning the repository and installing the required dependencies: